Copyright 2019 Barry Browns & Sons

 Which refrigerant has the following characteristics?

-Lowest cost, readily available, completely non toxic, no effect on environment, will never be phased out, runs at a very low pressure.
+Lowest cost, readily available, completely nontoxic, no effect on the environment, will never be phased out, runs at very low pressure.
 (Max 25.
-P.S.I) highest heat carrying capacity of any know substance, small leaks do not effect operation of system, no regulations covering its use.
+P.S.I) The highest heat carrying capacity of any known substance, small leaks do not affect the operation of the system, no regulations covering its use.
 The answer… Water!

 Chilled water has been used as a refrigerant for over 100 years and chilled water vats have the simplest refrigeration system yet devised.

 The heat transfer efficiency of chilled water vats is higher than direct expansion type vats:

 From ALFA LAVAL data, on DIMPLE PLATE, AGITATED VATS:

 Water in jacket – milk in vat, ‘U’ Factor 100-130

 Direct expansion R22 in jacket – milk in vat ‘U’ Factor 60-100.

 The ‘U’ factor or heat transfer co-efficient basically measures efficiency, the higher the factor the more efficient the jacket in transferring the heat.
 It is because of this efficiency and simplicity that ninety-nine percent of food processing plants use chilled water systems for product cooling and have been using this system for nearly 100 years.
 The direct expansion milk vat was first designed in the 1950s and was quite successful when vats were small and R12 refrigerant was available.
 With R12 no longer available and R22 soon to be phased out, plus vats now being larger and with pre-chilling of milk becoming a pre-requisite, combined with today’s high cost of refrigerant gas, chilled water vats and systems are the only logical choice.